grislyeye/three-meet/pages/classes/cunning.md

 </header>

-You can use your **Cunning Attack** on a target if it is close to an ally.
+You do not need advantage to use your **Cunning Attack** on a target if it is close to an ally, or when throwing a light weapon.

 <header>